XPeng G3: History

 XPeng started exporting the G3 to Norway in 2020.

 XPeng G3i

 The XPeng G3i is the mid-cycle facelift unveiled in 2021, featuring a new fascia for the exterior design in the same style as the P7 sedan.
-The G3i is equipped with the updated intelligent in-car operating system (Xmart OS) and the autonomous driving assistance systems XPILOT 2.5.
+It is equipped with the updated intelligent in-car operating system (Xmart OS) and the autonomous driving assistance systems XPILOT 2.5.
+Since XPeng acquired the qualification of automotive manufacturing from the Chinese government, the production of XPeng G3i had been moved to XPeng's own factory located in Zhaoqing City instead of OEM by Haima Automobile.
+The G3i started to deliver to users in Mainland China since the September of 2021.